oracle/weblogic-kubernetes-operator/docs-source/content/faq/domain-secret-mismatch.md

 weight: 21
 ---

-> One or more WebLogic Server instances in my domain will not start and the domain resource `status` or the pod log report errors like this:
+> One or more WebLogic Server instances in my domain will not start and the domain resource `status` or the pod log reports errors like this:
 >
 > ***Domain secret mismatch.
 The domain secret in `DOMAIN_HOME/security/SerializedSystemIni.dat` where DOMAIN_HOME=`$DOMAIN_HOME` does not match the domain secret found by the introspector job.
 WebLogic requires that all WebLogic Servers in the same domain share the same domain secret.***